 I think they are the best fit for someone who is only looking to host a couple of websites on their account and is willing to pay a bit of a premium for great support and performance.
 You can check out InMotion Hosting here.

-If InMotion doesn’t seem like a good fit for your goals (ie, you prioritize pricing or you’re looking to do several small projects), check out my hosting quiz here which will factor in your goals and preferences and provide some alternatives & ideas for other companies that might fit.
+If InMotion Hosting doesn’t seem like a good fit for your goals (ie, you prioritize pricing or you’re looking to do several small projects), check out my hosting guide here which will factor in your goals and preferences and provide some alternatives & ideas for other companies that might fit.